t4d-classes/react-typescript_04202020/demo-app/exercises/exercise2.md

 ## Steps

-1. Below the header in Car Tool, add a table of cars (and HTML table and related table elements).
+1. Below the header in Car Tool, add a table of cars (please use an HTML table and the related table elements).
 The table of cars should be in the Car Tool component.
 The table should have a header row with the following column headers:

 Id, Make, Model, Year, Color, Price